-The \$400,000,000 Los Angeles Unified School District (County of Los Angeles, California) General Obligation Bonds, Election of 2004, Series E (2005) (the "Bonds") represent the general obligation of the Los Angeles Unified School District (the "District").
+The \$346,750,000 Los Angeles Unified School District (County of Los Angeles, California) 2005 General Obligation Refunding Bonds, Series A-1 (the "Series A-1 Bonds") and the \$120,925,000 Los Angeles Unified School District (County of Los Angeles, California) 2005 General Obligation Refunding Bonds, Series A-2 (the "Series A-2 Bonds" and collectively with the Series A-1 Bonds, the "Bonds") represent the general obligation of the Los Angeles Unified School District (the "District").
 The Board of Supervisors of Los Angeles County is empowered and is obligated to levy ad valorem taxes, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of principal of and interest on the Bonds, upon all property subject to taxation by the District, all as more fully described herein.

 Interest on the Bonds is payable on January 1, 2006 and semiannually thereafter on each January 1 and July 1.
 Principal of the Bonds is payable on July 1 in each of the years and in the amounts set forth on the inside cover page hereof.
 The Bonds are issuable in denominations of \$5,000 principal amount or any integral multiple thereof.
-The Bonds will be issued in book-entry form only, and will be initially issued and registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Bonds.
-Owners will not receive certificates representing their interests in the Bonds.
-Payments of principal of, premium, if any, and interest on the Bonds will be made by Wells Fargo Bank, National Association, as Paying Agent, to DTC who is obligated to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
+The Bonds will be issued in bookentry form only, and will be initially issued and registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
+Purchasers will not receive certificates representing their interests in the Bonds.
+Payments of principal of and interest on the Bonds will be made by Wells Fargo Bank, National Association, as Paying Agent, to DTC who is obligated to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of the Bonds.
 See APPENDIX C - "BOOK-ENTRY ONLY SYSTEM" herein.

-The Bonds are subject to optional and mandatory redemption prior to maturity.
+The Bonds are subject to redemption prior to maturity as described herein.
 See "THE BONDS-Redemption" herein.